davidpellerin/accountfactory/README.md

 ## Prerequisites

-- Node.js 16 or higher (Node.js 18+ recommended as 16 is EOL)
+- Node.js 18 or higher
 - AWS CLI installed and configured with appropriate credentials
 - AWS Organizations access in your root/management account